marcogrecopriolo/guglielmo/README.md

 The binary supplied with each version supports all available devices except for PLUTO.

-At this moment in time, the only devices tested are the RTL SDR stick (both V3 and V4) and the SDRplay RSP1a.
+At this moment in time, the only devices tested are the RTL SDR stick (both V3 and V4), the SDRplay RSP1a, and the AirSpy Mini and R2..

-The RTL SDR stick has been successfully tested on Linux (OpenSuse Leap 15.2 and 15.5, Ubutu 22.04, macOS High Sierra x86_64, Windows 11), the RSP1a with Linux and Windows.
+The RTL SDR stick has been successfully tested on Linux (OpenSuse Leap 15.2 and 15.5, Ubutu 22.04, macOS High Sierra x86_64, Windows 11), the RSP1a with Linux and Windows, and the AirSpys so far on Linux only.

 Windows does build with Visual Studio, and Mingw plus Msys or Msys2, but the process needs a fair amount of manual intervention.